fluid-project/infusion-docs/src/documents/PromisesAPI.md

 ## Core Promises API

+In our implementation/interpretation, a promise is, in terms of familiar constructions such as [events](InfusionEventSystem.md),

+* A linked pair of event firers, named `resolve` and `reject`
+* At most one of these two events can be fired, at most one time in total
+* Any listeners registered to either of the events after the point of firing will be able to recover the (unique) fired value at the point of registration

+Note that this description does not adequately account for the features of specification-conformant promises more widely used in the industry - since these implement chaining and asynchronous behaviours which we do not implement.

 ### fluid.promise()

 * Returns: `{Promise}`

 Construct a fresh promise.
 This is the only point at which fresh promises are constructed within the core API.
+The structure of the returned `{Promise}` object comprises the following four members:

 ### promise.then(onResolve, onReject)